brettz9/webappfind/executable-builder/README.md

 1. Allow sites to advertise (in `<meta>`?) a number of file extensions (of a certain total limited byte size and number?) which they support, so that the following can be done:
+    1. Have option to change icon when files are available (requires (pseudo) content-script)
     1. Pre-populate, in the browser action popup, a list of available file associations with possible baked in meta-data that can be tweaked by the user (e.g., edit could be changed to read-only